SoftwareDefinedVehicle/velocitas-docs/README.md

 ## Building documentation locally

+### Using Devcontainer

+Velocitas-docs provides a  [Devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) that can be used to build and run the documentation server locally.
+As the last step when starting the devcontainer the webserver is started, and it is reachable outside Devcontainer.
+If you update source pages the local server will be automatically updated.

+`Web Server is available at http://localhost:1313/velocitas/ (bind address 127.0.0.1)`

+### Using Native Envioronment

+It is also possible to build and run the documentation outside the Devcontainer.
 If using Debian you could install Hugo like this:

 `sudo apt install hugo`